Sandra-Oluchi/IMPACT-OF-HEALTH-INSURANCE-REIMBURSEMENT-ON-PHARMACY-PROFITABILITY/README.md

 February and August were the steepest deficits (>₦2.8M each).

-NHIS reimbursements generally failed to cover costs, even with strong sales volumes.
+Health insurance reimbursements generally failed to cover costs, even with strong sales volumes.

 6.2 Total Sales by Drug